kmangub/reading-notes/html.md

 HTML5 allows users to divide parts of the page to make it look more accessible.

-viewport is what device is being displayed on.
+Viewport is what device is being displayed on.

 We use google chrome because we can use "inspect" elements and see the developer's code or console.

+When creating a page, you have to know who your audience is and what they want in the website.
+You have to create the website in a way where it's very accessible and can achieve their goals in the website. **Wireframes** help with planning out the webpage.

 [Back to Home Page](README.md)